Scots College (Rome): History

-Foundations
+Beginnings

-In 1560, the Scottish reformation parliament introduced a Protestant confession of faith and abolished papal authority in Scotland.
-Priests who continued the old religion in Scotland slowly began to die out.
-Catholicism all but disappeared surviving only in pockets the north-east and south-west of the country, or where local noblemen held on to the old faith.
-At this time, exiled clergy attempted to recover and reform existing Scottish ecclesiastical institutions abroad, or establish new ones, in accordance with the counter-reformation ethos of the Council of Trent (1545–63), which recommended the training of diocesan priests within seminaries.
-Petitioning began for such a Scots institution to be established in the central location of Rome where there already had been an existing Scots Hospice dating from 1475.
+In the aftermath of the Protestant Reformation in Scotland in the sixteenth century, Catholicism in Scotland had declined into small pockets in certain parts of the country, and in those places where there were still Catholic noblemen or gentry.
+Exiled Catholic clergy attempted to recover and reform the extant Scottish ecclesiastical institutions abroad, and or establish new ones, in accordance with the decrees of the Council of Trent (1545–63), which established the training of diocesan priests within seminaries.
+Petitioning began for such a Scots institution to be established in the central location of Rome where there already had been an existing Scots Hospice from 1475.

 The Scots College was established by Pope Clement VIII on 5 December 1600, when it was assigned the revenue of the old Scots' hospice.
 It was placed under the authority of a Cardinal protector, the first of whom was Camillo Borghese.
-At first the college was sited in a little house in what is known today as the Via del Tritone, opposite the church of Santa Maria di Costantinopoli.
-The college opened in 1602 with only eleven students, but was not at first constituted solely for the training of priests to return to Scotland as missionaries.
+At first the college was sited in a little house in the present Via del Tritone, opposite the church of Santa Maria di Costantinopoli.
+The college opened in 1602 with only eleven students, but at first was not constituted solely for the training of priests to return to Scotland as missionaries.
 In 1604 it was transferred to Via Felice, now called Via delle Quattro Fontane.
-The first Rector was a papal official, Monsignor Paolini, who died in 1612.
+The first rector was a papal official, Monsignor Paolini, who died in 1612.
 After petition by the students themselves, administration was handed over to the Jesuits in 1615.
-The martyrdom of Saint John Ogilvie in Glasgow compelled the students to take a mission oath whence the sole purpose of the College became the training of priests.
+The martyrdom of Saint John Ogilvie in Glasgow compelled the students to take a mission oath whence the sole purpose of the college became the training of priests.
 The foundation of the Congregation De Propaganda Fide proved a significant turning point for missionary efforts in Scotland.
-At this time the College also became strongly linked with the powerful Barberini family.
-A church, Sant'Andrea degli Scozzesi, was constructed in the 1640s adjacent to the buildings of the college for the celebration of feasts and burial of the dead.
+At this time the college also became strongly linked with the powerful Barberini family.
+A church, Sant'Andrea degli Scozzesi, was constructed in the 1640s adjacent to the buildings of the college for the celebration of feasts and the burial of the dead.